microsoft/vscode-docs/docs/nodejs/nodejs-debugging.md

 By default, Node.js debug sessions launch the target in the internal VS Code Debug Console.
 Since the Debug Console does not support programs that need to read input from the console, you can enable either an external terminal or use the VS Code Integrated Terminal by setting the `console` attribute in your launch configuration to `externalTerminal` or `integratedTerminal` respectively.
 The default is `internalConsole`.

-If an external terminal is used, you can configure which terminal program to use via the `terminal.external.windowsExec`, `terminal.external.osxExec`, and `terminal.external.linuxExec` settings.
+In an external terminal, you can configure which terminal program to use via the `terminal.external.windowsExec`, `terminal.external.osxExec`, and `terminal.external.linuxExec` settings.

 ### Launch configuration support for 'npm' and other tools

 Instead of launching the Node.js program directly with node, you can use 'npm' scripts or other task runner tools directly from a launch configuration:

-* Any program available on the PATH (for example 'npm', 'mocha', 'gulp', etc.) can be used for the `runtimeExecutable` attribute and arguments can be passed via `runtimeArgs`.
+* You can use any program available on the PATH (for example 'npm', 'mocha', 'gulp', etc.) for the `runtimeExecutable` attribute and arguments can be passed via `runtimeArgs`.
 * You do not have to set the `program` attribute if your npm script or other tool implicitly specifies the program to launch.

 Let's look at an 'npm' example.
 If your `package.json` has a 'debug' script, for example: